Bayern banking on Neuer for final Liverpool tune-up | Malay Mail

-BERLIN, Feb 14 — Bayern Munich hope to have star goalkeeper Manuel Neuer back for tomorrow’s Bundesliga game at strugglers Augsburg, their final tune-up before next week’s crunch Champions League clash away to Liverpool.
+BERLIN, Feb 15 — Germany goalkeeper Manuel Neuer will return from injury for Bayern Munich today’s Bundesliga game at strugglers Augsburg, their final tune-up before next week’s crunch Champions League clash away to Liverpool.

-Neuer, 32, has sat out Bayern’s last three games with a thumb injury but is set to prove his fitness at Augsburg ahead of Tuesday’s last 16, first leg against Jurgen Klopp’s Liverpool at Anfield.
+Neuer, 32, has sat out Bayern’s last three games with a thumb injury but will prove his fitness at Augsburg ahead of Tuesday’s last 16, first leg against Jurgen Klopp’s Liverpool at Anfield.

-“Manuel has not had any negative reaction, so he’s an option for Friday again,” Bayern head coach Niko Kovac said yesterday.

-Neuer is confident he will face Liverpool, telling ESPN: “I think I’ll be between the posts.
-I am doing well, it’s not so bad.”
+“Things have gone well yesterday and today — I’m ready,” said Neuer after final training yesterday.

+“The medical department has given me the green light, I’ve had two good sessions and everything has worked well.”

-However, Kovac is wary of rushing him back too soon, especially given Neuer’s history after fracturing his foot twice in quick succession in 2017 which saw him miss most of last season.
+Bayern are wary of rushing Neuer back too soon, especially given his injury history after fracturing his foot twice in quick succession in 2017 which saw him miss most of last season.

-“Manuel is an ambitious goalkeeper,” said Kovac of the 2014 World Cup winner.

-“It was his decision alone to not play in certain games — the player always has the last word and in this case, Manuel is ready.”

-Kovac has virtually a full-strength squad to choose from at Augsburg with only Arjen Robben and Corentin Tolisso still sidelined by injury.
+Head coach Niko Kovac now has almost a full-strength squad to choose from with only Arjen Robben and Corentin Tolisso still sidelined by injury.

 Second-placed Bayern’s 3-1 home win against Schalke last weekend trimmed the gap to five points behind Bundesliga leaders Borussia Dortmund, who threw away a three-goal lead in a 3-3 draw with Hoffenheim.

-Kovac and Bayern will target a ninth league win in 10 outings at Augsburg to maintain the pressure on Dortmund, who play bottom side Nuremberg away on Monday.
+Kovac and Bayern will target a ninth league win in 10 outings at Augsburg to maintain the pressure on Dortmund, who play bottom side Nuremberg away on Monday and are eager to bounce back after Wednesday’s 3-0 drubbing at Tottenham Hotspur in Europe.

+The Wembley rout in the Champions League last 16 means Dortmund have conceded three goals in each of their last three games and head coach Lucien Favre needs to shore up a porous defence.

 No easing up at Augsburg